 Soil surveys assist in identifying areas that due to existing soil structures can either accommodate development or are unsuitable for development.
-Areas of poor soil suitability tend to concentrate in the low and level terrain near areas of Portage Lake where there is little natural drainage and where the majority of Township septic systems are located.
+Areas of poor soil suitability tend to concentrate in the low and level terrain near areas of Portage Lake where there is little natural drainage and where the majority of Township septic systems are located, this is why the installation of public sanitary sewers should be considered as a means to protect and enhance water quality in Portage Lake.
 This is also where the majority of existing floodplain can be found.
 Implementation of best management practices to reduce the amount of impervious surfaces and preserve the native vegetation that grows within these areas can assist in the soil's ability to manage storm water and prevent excess runoff.

 The Soil Survey of Benzie and Manistee Counties reveals 73 different soil types in the Township and Village grouped within seven (7) different soil association groups.
 A soil association group aggregates soils with similar properties and unique natural characteristics.
-The map entitled, "Soil Association Groups" illustrates the location of each soil association within the Onekama Community soils on outwash plains, lake plains, and moraines.
+The map entitled, "Soil Association Groups" illustrates the location of each soil association within the Onekama Community

+Covert-Pipestone-Adrian Association

+Level to undulating, moderately well drained, somewhat poorly drained, and very poorly drained, sandy and mucky soils on outwash plains, lake plains, and moraines.
 This soil association primarily surrounds Portage Lake and comprises many of the wetlands found around the perimeter of the lake.
-Acreage: 1,100 acres Landform: Outwash plains, lake plains, and moraines Slope range: 0 to 6 percent

-Covert-Pipestone-Adrian Association Level to undulating, moderately well drained, somewhat poorly drained, and very poorly drained, sandy and mucky